penninesoaringclub/newsletter/content/posts/2024-02/index.md

 _What's it like to fly?_

-Newgale is a coastal launch, tucked into the northern end of beautiful St David's Bay.
+Newgale is a coastal launch, tucked into the northern end of St David's Bay.
 In a summer westerly it attracts a mix of a few locals and any visitors who have managed to sneak their wing into the car on a family holiday.
 The site itself is low airtime friendly, very pretty and has some interesting corners to explore.
 If you can get a few hundred above then the possibility opens up of crossing the bay at Nolton Haven to the South, joining the high cliffs at Druidstone and flying all the way down to Broad Haven.
 There and back will bag you a fun, technical, [10km coastal XC](https://flyxc.app/?p=euk%7BHdoe%5Ej%60I%7Bq%40g%60Ibu%40).

 _Any watch-outs?_